kazumasa-kusaba/TwitterFollowersRecoder/README.md

 ## Features
 This tool can:
 * retrieve the number of followers using Twitter API.
-* record it as CSV file on a regulary basis using cron.
+* record them as CSV file on a regulary basis using cron.

 # Installation
 Just clone this and start using it.